-To heal children, strengthen families, and build community.
+To heal children, strengthen families and build community.

-To improve our community by providing children, adults, and families with high-quality, trauma informed behavioral health services and support systems.
+To improve our community by providing children, adults, and families with high-quality, trauma-informed behavioral health services and support systems.

-CHRIS is an acronym that stands for our core values: Creativity, Honor, Respect, Integrity, and Safety.
+CHRIS is an acronym that stands for our core values: Creativity, Honor, Respect, Integrity and Safety.

-We help children, young adults, and families through mental health counseling at our CHRIS Counseling Center, group homes for abused and neglected children in foster care, adoption services, a community Clubhouse for 15-21 year olds, and a supportive housing program for single and parenting youth, ages 17-24, who are homeless or have aged out of the foster care system, and in home programs that strengthen families.
-Training is also provided for the broader community through the CHRIS Training Institute, with a focus on trauma informed care.
-Our holistic approach enables children, youth and families to change the direction of their lives and become self-sufficient, contributing adults despite challenging circumstances.
+CHRIS 180 helps children, young adults, and families through mental health counseling at the CHRIS Counseling Center; group homes for abused and neglected children in foster care; adoption services; a Drop-In Center for homeless young adults; permanent supportive housing program for single and parenting youth, ages 17-24, who are homeless or have aged out of the foster care system; in-home programs; and re-entry programs that work to strengthen families.
+CHRIS 180’s holistic approach enables children, youth and families to change the direction of their lives and become self-sufficient, contributing adults despite challenging circumstances.

 With the goal of expanding impact, training is provided, not only for CHRIS 180 staff, but also for the broader community through the CHRIS Training Institute, with a focus on trauma-informed care, best clinical practices and effective prevention.